opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 When a drawing in a Toonz level, or a section of it, is pasted to another one, the colors of the pasted drawing are added to the palette of the target level, unless the same colors are already available in the palette.

-.. note:: The vector selection can also be used to change the style of selected vectors by choosing it in the palette, or by creating a new style.
+.. note:: The vector strokes selection can also be used to change the style of the selected strokes by choosing it in the palette, or by creating a new style.
 See  :ref:`Editing Styles <editing_styles>`  .

 .. tip:: **To edit the drawing savebox:**